-- 1. Go to the Power Options (Hardware and Sound) control panel. - 3.
+- 1. Go to the Power Options (Hardware and Sound) control panel. - 2.
+Click "Change settings that are currently unavailable" 💡 Change settings that are currently unavailable. - 3.
 Click Choose what the power buttons do. - 4.
 Click to put a check in the Hibernate/Sleep box under Shutdown settings. - 5.
 Click Save Changes and close the control panel.